gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 You don't have to be an expert in a topic to write about it--this entire website is open source, so even if you make a mistake, another contributor will help you correct it before the PR gets merged.

-If you’d like to help by writing an article, find a stub article in the Gatsby Docs (with a grey instead of black title in the sidebar of the Docs), write the article, then [open a pull request (PR)](/contributing/how-to-contribute/#contributing-to-the-documentation) in the Gatsby GitHub repo to replace the stub with your article.
+If you'd like to help by writing an article, find a stub article in the Gatsby Docs (with a grey instead of black title in the sidebar of the Docs), write the article, then [open a pull request (PR)](/contributing/how-to-contribute/#contributing-to-the-documentation) in the Gatsby GitHub repo to replace the stub with your article.